Rule 13: Appointment, Qualifications, and Compensation of Counsel for Indigent Defendants.

 Section 7.
 Contracts for Indigent Representation

-In addition and as an alternative to the procedures for appointment and compensation of court-appointed counsel for services described above, the Administrative Director is authorized to enter into agreements with attorneys, law firms, or associations of attorneys to provide legal services for a fee to indigent persons in: (1) emergency involuntary judicial hospitalization actions brought pursuant to Tenn.
+In addition and as an alternative to the procedures for appointment and compensation of court-appointed counsel for services described above, the director is authorized to enter into agreements with attorneys, law firms, or associations of attorneys to provide legal services for a fee to indigent persons in emergency involuntary judicial hospitalization actions brought pursuant to Tenn.
 Code Ann.
-Title 33, Chapter 6, Part 4: (2) Title IV-D child support enforcement proceedings brought pursuant to Tenn.
-Code Ann.
-Title 36, Chapter 5: and (3) cases under Titles 36 and 37 of the Tennessee Code Annotated involving allegations against parents that could result in finding a child dependent or neglected or in terminating parental rights.
+Title 33, Chapter 6, Part 4.
 Such contracts may establish a fixed fee for representation in a specified number and type of cases; provided, however, that any such fixed fee shall not exceed the rates specified in Section 2.

 Attorneys providing legal services pursuant to contracts entered into pursuant to this Section shall be appointed to represent all indigent defendants in these cases unless such representation is otherwise prohibited by the Rules of Professional Conduct.
 See Tenn.
 Sup.
 Ct.
 R. 8.
 In any such case, the court shall appoint qualified counsel pursuant to the provisions of Section 1 of this rule.

-The Administrative Director shall prescribe adequate procedures to ensure compliance with the terms of such contacts and shall report to the Court annually on the effectiveness of the contract process for the provision of indigent representation.
+The director shall prescribe adequate procedures to ensure compliance with the terms of such contracts and shall report to the Court annually on the effectiveness of the contract process for the provision of indigent representation.

 [As adopted by order filed June 1, 2004, effective July 1, 2004; and amended by order filed September 2, 2004; by order filed September 2, 2005, effective October 1, 2005; by order filed June 12, 2006, effective June 12, 2006; by order filed February 27, 2008, effective February 27, 2008; by order filed October 9, 2008, effective July 1, 2008; by order filed July 13, 2011; effective July 13, 2011; by order filed July 27, 2012, effective July 1, 2012; by order filed February 6, 2013, effective July 1, 2013; by order filed February 20, 2013; effective April 1, 2013; by order filed March 5, 2013; by order filed September 4, 2013; effective January 1, 2014; by order filed September 19, 2013, effective January 1, 2014; by order dated November 19, 2014; effective January 1, 2015; by order filed June 29, 2018 effective July 1, 2018; by order substituting appendix filed on June 29, 2018; by order filed on June 28, 2018 effective June 28, 2019, and by order filed on March 27, 2020.]